SV-Engineer/tulip/README.md

   5. Added application control directory.
       * Rudimentary event handling.

+  6. Added debug directory for debug macro definitions.

+  7. Created a basic class wrapper for the SDL Window creation and handling.
+Initially the objects were created and passed to the class constructor.
+It made more sense to put the object instantation into the constructor and have a function that instantiated the class and did some error checking.

 ## Thoughts and TODOs
-  * The make file is really written only for facilitating unit tests and not releases.
+  * ~~The make file is really written only for facilitating unit tests and not releases~~.

   * The code in the compilation unit_test.cpp is taken verbatim from the [first lazyfoo SDL2 tutorial](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/index.php).